theodorsteff/DemoQA_PySelenium_Framework/README.md

 ### selenium
 `» pip install selenium`

-The project uses the sqlite3 extension module, in order to read from the "demopage_data" database.
+The project uses the sqlite3 python extension module, in order to read from the "demopage_data" database.
+For a convenient way to visualize the content of the database, please use the "DB Browser for SQLite" available for download at the following link: https://sqlitebrowser.org/dl/

-For test suite execution, change the folder path to the "tests" folder of the project and use the pytest syntax, as shown below ("--html report.html" will generate a test report in the same folder as the location of the testcases)
+For test suite execution, change the folder path to the "tests" folder of the project and use the pytest syntax, as shown below ("--html report.html" will generate a test report in the same folder as the location of the testcases).
 `» cd <DemoQA_PySelenium_Framework directory>\tests`
 `» py.test --html report.html`